ymollard/ros2-course-slides/index.md

 Save this code in: `say_hello/say_hello/hello_node.py`

-Here, `say_hello` is duplicated: the first is the name of the ROS package; the second is the name of the Python package.
+Here, `say_hello` is duplicated: the 1st is the name of the ROS package; the 2nd is the name of the Python package.
 The ROS package relies on a Python package.

 Declare this node as an entry point of the ROS package in `setup.py`: